lois2inn/MechaCar_Statistical_Analysis/README.md

 In the Suspension_Coil dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.

 ### PSI Summary across all Manufacturing Lots
 - Below is the PSI summary statistics of all of the manufacturing lots.
-The mean of all the mots combined is 1498.78, this is close to the median (1500).
+The mean of all the lots combined is 1498.78, this is close to the median (1500).
 <img src="images/all_lots.png" width="500" />

 ### PSI Summary for each Manufacturing Lot
 - The PSI summary statistics per lot are shown below.
 The mean of all lots combined is similar when compared to the mean of each individual lot.